Frozen River (1929 film)

 Frozen River is a lost 1929 American sound part-talkie film directed by F. Harmon Weight and starring the canine star Rin Tin Tin and boy actor Davey Lee.
 In addition to sequences with audible dialogue or talking sequences, the film features a synchronized musical score and sound effects along with English intertitles.
 The soundtrack was recorded using the Vitaphone sound-on-disc system.
-Warner Bros. produced and distributed the film.
+Warner Bros.
+Pictures produced and distributed the film.